GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/pennyFracViscosityDominated/Example.rst

 **Context**

 In this example, we simulate the propagation of a radial hydraulic fracture in viscosity-storage-dominated regime, another classic benchmark in hydraulic fracturing.
-The developed fracture is characterized as a planar fracture with an elliptical cross-section perpendicular to the fracture plane and a circular fracture tip.
+The fracture develops as a planar fracture with an elliptical cross-section perpendicular to the fracture plane and a circular fracture tip.
 Unlike the toughness-storage-dominated fractures, fluid frictional loss during the transport of viscous fracturing fluids governs the growth of viscosity-storage-dominated fractures.
-This problem is solved using the hydrofracture solver in GEOSX to obtain the temporal evolutions of the fracture characteristics (length, aperture, and pressure), which are verified against the corresponding analytical solutions `(Savitski and Detournay, 2002)  <https://www.sciencedirect.com/science/article/pii/S0020768302004924>`__.
+We solve this problem using the hydrofracture solver in GEOSX.
+We simulate the change in length, aperture, and pressure of the fracture, and compare them against the corresponding analytical solutions `(Savitski and Detournay, 2002)  <https://www.sciencedirect.com/science/article/pii/S0020768302004924>`__.

 **Input file**